BradleyWood/Raven-Lang/README.md

     - Automatically generate constructors, getters and setters
     - Inherit from java classes

+- Annotations and annotation processors
+    - Generate adaptor methods through the @JvmMethod annotation
+        - Annotation takes name, parameter types, and return type
+        - Allows for java code to call our functions
+    -

 ### Todo

-- Automatically generate methods that accept and convert java types to facilitate calls from java.
+- More Unit tests